house9/jquery-iframe-auto-height/README.markdown

 ## Issues

 If you come across issues feel free to post them in the comments [here](http://house9.blogspot.com/2010/10/jquery-iframe-auto-height-plugin.html) or use the 'Issues' tab above (github)

-- more examples in the rails app
-  - dynamic
-  - xlarge
-  - photo